 One testimonial from an NCAA Division 1 coach states: “The AZ Fall Classic is one of the most beneficial tournaments we attend.
 The location and facilities are fantastic for college coaches and professional scouts.”

-The Senior Fall Classic showcase we attend has more top end high school prospects than any gathering west of the Mississippi and with typically close to 500 college coaches and recruiters in attendance, along with multiple scouts from all 30 MLB clubs.
-Participating in this showcase is always a fantastic opportunity for our players to get unbelievable exposure.
-In 2017 we once again had a good following of MLB and college scouts on our trail during much of the tournament.
+The Senior Fall Classic showcase we attend has more top end high school prospects than any baseball gathering west of the Mississippi.
+Typically, there are close to 500 college coaches and recruiters in attendance, along with multiple scouts from all 30 MLB clubs.
+Participating in this showcase is always a fantastic opportunity for our Alaskan players to get unbelievable exposure.

 God bless all of you and remember the main reason we play this great game is to HAVE FUN!

 Major League scouts were very interested in 6’5″ 1B/LHP Nathan Bonck of Ketchikan while Willie Homza of South kept the college recruiters buzzing during the entire tournament.
 Both players ended up hitting .500 for the tournament; as did Juneau Douglas standout Nathan Klein.
 Willie’s younger brother Jonny also hit a solid .400.
 Our players showed well in the showcase and I will be surprised if any of our seniors are not playing college baseball in 2015.